bkayser/thrift-versioning-doc/readme.md

 considered *backward compatible* with the earlier generated stubs if the clients using the old service stubs can still connect to the service and invoke methods successfully.
-More specifically, the new verison of the service is _binary backward compatibile_ with the earlier versions.
+More specifically, the new version of the service is _binary backward compatibile_ with the earlier versions.

 ![Diagram of client with old version of stubs](images/client-server-different-versions.png)